LowellUfot/alx-low_level_programming/README.md

 # alx-low_level_programming
 This repository is created for the 0x00.
-C - Hello, World project
+C - Hello, World project.
+It contains the different scripts created for this project